 Oncopeptides is committed to bringing hope to patients through innovative science and transformative medicines.
-Patient safety is paramount, and the goal is ultimately to provide life-saving therapies to patients who might benefit from them while not exposing them to undue risk.
+Patient safety is paramount, and the goal is ultimately to provide life-improving therapies to patients while not exposing them to undue risk.

 Oncopeptides believes that investigational drugs (not yet approved by the relevant health authorities) should be studied in patients as part of clinical trials designed to generate data on safety and efficacy.
 This data can be used to support regulatory authority applications, ultimately resulting in new, approved medicines.
 Oncopeptides encourage a dialogue between the patients and their physicians to find opportunities to participate in clinical trials wherever possible.

 In some cases, patients with serious diseases are not eligible for ongoing clinical trials, or clinical trials may not be recruiting in their geographical region.
 In addition, investigational drugs may not be available between the completion of the registrational clinical trials and regulatory approval or commercial availability.
 When patients have exhausted all available therapies, Oncopeptides may consider providing an investigational drug outside of a clinical trial through an Early Access Program.